 Project Frame4J — a Java framework

-Frame4J is a powerful infrastructure to build
+Frame4J is a powerful Java infrastructure to build

 - standalone and distributed